Tanz0rz/haxe-fmod/docs/guides/core-api.md

 channel.set3DCustomRolloff(curve);
 ```

-`CoreSound.set3DConeSettings` and `CoreSound.set3DMinMaxDistance` set the cone and rolloff distances every channel played from that sound starts with, and the channel's own setters override them per instance. `Channel.getChannelGroup()` returns the group a channel is routed into. `getFadePoints()` reads back the fade points scheduled with `addFadePoint` as clock and volume pairs (unsupported in HTML5).
+`Sound.set3DConeSettings` and `Sound.set3DMinMaxDistance` set the cone and rolloff distances every channel played from that sound starts with, and the channel's own setters override them per instance. `Channel.getChannelGroup()` returns the group a channel is routed into. `getFadePoints()` reads back the fade points scheduled with `addFadePoint` as clock and volume pairs (unsupported in HTML5).
 It is a compile error there unless the project opts in, and then returns `null` with `FMOD_ERR_UNSUPPORTED` in `StudioSystem.lastResult()`. `getMixMatrix(outChannels, inChannels)` reads the mix matrix back the same way, and `ChannelGroup` carries both readers with the same HTML5 behavior.

 `Channel.setCallback` delivers `ChannelEvent` values (`End`, `SyncPoint(index)`) on the game thread through the same per-frame drain as studio callbacks.
-Sync points are set on the sound with `CoreSound.addSyncPoint`.
+Sync points are set on the sound with `Sound.addSyncPoint`.

 ## Channel groups